 - What was your relationship like with food as a young adult?

 - What is your relationship like with food as an adult?

 - If there were any significant changes, can you pinpoint what could have been the catalyst?

-- Are there any healthy habits or nutrition habits that I don’t think actually improves my well being?
+- Are there any healthy habits or nutrition habits you don’t think actually improve your well being?

 When we own our story it also gives us the power to be the author of our own story.
 It allows us to be present and make decisions mindfully that are in line with our goals rather than letting life “happen” and wondering how we ended up where we are.
 There is profound healing in knowing, accepting, and appreciating the journeys that led us to where we are.
 And there’s immense hope in anticipating the journey – your journey – that lies ahead.